-- 1. Proposals to intensify defined employment areas and for land allocated for employment development will be supported provided they comprise only uses falling with Use Classes B2, B8, E(g) with the exception of land at Old Station Way, which may also be used for a convenience food retail (Class E(a)) use of up to 1,400 sq.m. gross floor space use or for a C1 hotel use. - 2.
-Proposals for a C1 hotel use will be supported not only in the defined town centre but also in other locations within the defined Holt Settlement Boundary, provided they are suitably located in respect of the amenity of any adjoining, residential properties and in having a site frontage to either the A148, Norwich Road (B1149), Cromer Road, Kelling Road, Thornage Road (B1110), Nightjar Road or Old Station Way.
+- 1) Proposals to intensify designated employment areas and on land allocated for employment development will be supported provided they comprise only uses falling within Use Class B2, B8, E(g).
+An exception is land at Old Station Way (see Plan G), which may also be used as a primarily convenience food retail class E(a) or hotel use (C1) provided it is of a scale which does not harm the vitality and viability of the town centre or neighbouring centres, satisfies the sequential test and conforms to other development plan policies. - 2) Proposals for a C1 hotel use will be supported not only in the designated town centre area but also in other locations within the built form of the settlement or updated settlement boundary, whichever is applicable, provided they satisfy the requirements of the sequential test and are suitably located in respect of the amenity of any adjoining, residential properties and in having a site frontage to either the A148, Norwich Road (B1149), Cromer Road, Kelling Road, Thornage Road (B1110), Nightjar Road or Old Station Way.